| Guantanamo Uyghur's Plight Affects Family2005.08.03 RFA

 China because of its history of persecuting Muslims,

+and no other country will accept them.
 Until their fate and ultimate destination can be

+decided, they remain detained at Guantanamo.
 Lawyers for Qassim and Al-Hakim went before a U.S.

 federal judge this week to seek the release of the